-This week, Professor David had managed to keep our mouths wide opened during lesson when he showed us a video on how Google treat its co-workers.
+This week, Professor David had managed to keep our mouths wide opened during lessons when he showed us a video on how Google treats its co-workers.

-Can a university be “sas-sy”?
+Can a university be “SAS-sy”?

-NUS, for instance, is rather “sas-sy”-liked.
+NUS, for instance, is rather “SAS-sy”-liked.
 NUS offers subsidized medical benefits, IT training programmes and fitness courses such as yoga and belly dancing to its employees at subsidized rates.
 Most facilities like the sports complex and gym are open to NUS staff but they are not entirely free for its staff.
-Hence, in order to become a “sas-sy” university, the university should garner strong financial support and sponsorships from various sources such as alumni clubs or other related organisations.
+Hence, in order to become a “SAS-sy” university, the university should garner strong financial support and sponsorships from various sources such as alumni clubs or other related organisations.
 Hopefully, the royal treatment (given to the university staff) can push for higher work motivation and work efficiency which would also benefit both the staff and the whole student population.

 “Isn’t being “SAS-sy” all about helping its employees to strike a healthy work-life balance?”
 I said.
 Then, there was an awkward silence and a black ugly crow flying past the classroom.
 I was buried under the silence.
-Was my answer too naive?
+Was my question too rudimentary?

 That, is one of the things that were hidden beneath those “SAS-sy” cultural artefacts.